stonybrook-lin539/main/source/background/07_functions/03_monotonicity.md

 :::

 ::: exercise
-Given an example of a function that is both isotonic and antitonic.
+Given an example of a function that is both monotonic increasing and monotonic decreasing.
 :::

 ## Recap